List of presidents of the United States who owned slaves

 Slavery was legal in the United States from its beginning as a nation, having been practiced in North America from early colonial days.
-The Thirteenth Amendment to the United States Constitution formally abolished slavery in 1865, immediately after the end of the American Civil War.
+The Thirteenth Amendment to the United States Constitution formally abolished chattel slavery in 1865, immediately after the end of the American Civil War.

 Twelve U.S. presidents owned slaves at some point in their lives; of these, eight owned slaves while in office.
 Ten of the first twelve American presidents owned slaves, the only exceptions being John Adams and his son John Quincy Adams, neither of whom approved of slavery.
 George Washington, the first president, owned slaves, including while he was president.
 Andrew Jackson was an interregional slave trader until at least the War of 1812.
 Zachary Taylor was the last one who owned slaves during his presidency, and Ulysses S. Grant was the last president to have owned a slave at some point in his life.
-Of these presidents who owned slaves, Thomas Jefferson owned the most over his lifetime, with 600+ slaves, followed closely by Washington.
+Of these presidents who owned slaves, George Washington owned the most over his lifetime, with 600+ slaves, followed closely by Thomas Jefferson.
 Woodrow Wilson was the last president born into a household with slave labor, though the Civil War and abolition concluded during his early childhood.